Conservatives 'united' O'Toole says, after MPs give themselves the power to remove him

 “It’s a minority Parliament… And we have to be ready to run again,” O’Toole said Tuesday.

-During the meeting he told caucus, and later made it public that defeated Alberta MP James Cummings will be chairing the review process.
+During the meeting he told caucus, and later made it public that defeated Alberta MP James Cumming will be chairing the review process.

 “With the support of our caucus, and the Conservative Party, James will conduct a thorough review of the national campaign.
 I'm very pleased that James has agreed to chair the review, and I look forward to his report, which will ideally be concluded by the end of this year,” O’Toole said.